-The VIA board is elected during our Annual Meeting, which convenes at the Historical Society on the third Thursday of August.
+The VIA board is elected during our Annual Meeting, which convenes in October.
 Our current Board includes:

 President: Dick Cough